Jodelle Ferland: 2010s

-2011–present

-In 2012, Ferland appeared in the drama Mighty Fine, the horror film The Tall Man, Joss Whedon's The Cabin in the Woods, and had her first starring role in a comedy, in Home Alone: The Holiday Heist.
+In 2012, Ferland appeared in the drama Mighty Fine, the horror film The Tall Man, Joss Whedon's The Cabin in the Woods, and the comedy film Home Alone: The Holiday Heist.
 For The Cabin in the Woods, filming took place in 2009.
-She also had a leading voice role in the stop-motion animated film ParaNorman, which earned an Academy Award nomination.
+She also had a voice role in the stop-motion animated film ParaNorman, which earned an Academy Award nomination.

 From 2013 to 2014, she starred in the family film Midnight Stallion, the short film Monster, and the crime drama film A Warden's Ransom.
 In 2015, she starred in the short film The Goodbye Girl and the horror film The Unspoken, which premiered at the Film4 Frightfest Film Festival on October 24.
 In 2016 she appeared in the Lifetime television movie My Daughter's Disgrace, and provided the narration for the audio book Wonder Women, written by Sam Maggs.

 From 2015 to 2017, Ferland starred as Five in the SyFy series Dark Matter, based on the comic book series of the same name.
-On the role, she stated "On my latest show Dark Matter people teased me because I was the youngest in the cast but I had been acting the longest.’
+On the role, she stated "On my latest show Dark Matter people teased me because I was the youngest in the cast but I had been acting the longest."
 She received a nomination for the Saturn Award for Best Performance by a Younger Actor in a Television Series in 2016.
 In 2017, she appeared in the comedy Bigger Fatter Liar, the sequel to the 2002 movie and the horror film Neverknock.

 In 2018, she appeared in an episode of Frankie Drake Mysteries.
 The same year, Ferland starred as Olive in the digital series Darken: Before the Dark, a prequel to the film Darken.

+2020s

-She is set to appear in the short film Women Seen directed by Amanda Tapping.
+Ferland is set to appear in the short film Women Seen directed by Amanda Tapping.
+In 2019, she was cast in the film Office Games as Tina, which was later released in 2022.